qdrant/landing_page/qdrant-landing/content/articles/food-discovery-demo.md

 TODO: show how it works on a gif

-#### Positive and negative feedback

 #### Negative feedback only

-The [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api) needs at least one positive example to work.
+Qdrant [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api) needs at least one positive example to work.
 However, in our demo we want to be able to provide only negative examples.
 This is because we want to be able to say “I don’t like this dish” without having to like anything first.
 To achieve this, we use a trick.
 We negate the vectors of the disliked dishes and use their mean as a query.
 This way, the disliked dishes will be pushed away from the search results.